ManoManoTech/loggia/README.md

 - Err on the side of way too typed rather than untyped
 - Do not depend on third-party packages (WIP)
-- Do not crash unless explicitely asked to - fallback to sensible things, emit a warning, and move on.
+- Do not crash unless explicitly asked to - fallback to sensible things, emit a warning, and move on.

 ## Supported versions